dfreeman/ember-cli-node-assets/README.md

 ## Modifying Included Files

-If you wish to perform additional processing on a set of files before they're added to `vendor` or `public`, you can define a `postprocessTree()` function to execute your Broccoli-fu.
+If you wish to perform additional processing on a set of files before they're added to `vendor` or `public`, you can define a `processTree()` function to execute your Broccoli-fu.
 For instance, if you're importing a stylesheet and need to update relative paths where it references included assets, you might use something like [broccoli-postcss](https://github.com/jeffjewiss/broccoli-postcss):

 ```js
 const BroccoliPostCSS = require('broccoli-postcss');